xelemorf/epaper-weather-epd2in13b_V4/README.md

 ![IMG20230505162319-01](https://github.com/nerstak/epaper-weather/assets/33179821/0891a2b7-28ef-4423-9af8-17cc1ae9a916)

-A program to display weather and other useless information you could get by looking at the window
+A program to display weather and other useless information you could get by looking at the window :)
+This is based on Nerstak's project, I just added a Black-White-Red (epd2in13b_V4) display option and removed the DHT22 sensor requirement
+Please find Nerstak's project here: https://github.com/nerstak/epaper-weather

 ### Technologies used